CYCOGS® Brand Holonomic Mobility Drive

-The CYCOGS® Company solution was to add a second wheel, as in dual wheels on the wheel assembly.
+The CYCOGS® Company solution was to include a second wheel, as in dual wheels on the wheel assembly.

-Now with dual wheels, the floor loading is spread over a wider area, and it allows the wheels to rotate as they pivot, reducing floor damage.
+Now with dual wheels, the floor loading is spread over a broader area, and it allows the wheels to rotate as they pivot, reducing floor damage.

 allowing a rolling motion of the two wheels.
 Compare this to a pivot about the wheel centerline contact patch that scuffs the floor.

 The second wheel of the dual wheel assembly can be passive or actively driven.

-When using actively driven wheels, the driven wheels provide more traction and control options over other mobility options.
+When operating actively driven wheels, the driven wheels provide more traction and control options over other mobility options.

 This illustrates the use of a single-wheel, wheel assembly and a dual-wheel, wheel assembly.

-The CYCOGS® brand Hi2WAM™ uses a suspension, verses other wheeled drives using no suspension.
+The CYCOGS® brand Hi2WAM™ implements a suspension, verses other wheeled drives using no suspension.